allinard/active-learn-stl/README.md

 * `phi_hypothesis` (optional): the hypothesis specification (default set to `True`)
 * `plot_activated` (optional): show plot at each iteration (default set to `False`)

+`active_learn.dtlearn.simple_boolean()` returns the Conjunctive Normal Form of the learnt STL Formula.